 For my work up on the Rapide-e go here to that feature story:

-Some may say that changing any of the drivetrain components to something not OEM is a sin no different than destroying the car itself, but as we go along into the 21st century to get a better picture as to how much damage we’ve done to the planet, I predict the only option we’ll have if seeing any of these classic gems surviving any kind of road possibilities other than being stuck in museums is nothing but having a zero tolerance attitude against their present gas use on future roads, and toward the electrification of them.
+Some may say that changing any of the drivetrain components to something not OEM is a sin no different than destroying the car itself, but as we go along into the 21st century to get a better picture as to how much damage we’ve done to the planet, I predict the only option we’ll have of seeing any of these classic gems surviving any kind of road worthiness possibilities other than being stuck in museums, is by nothing less than having a zero tolerance attitude against their present gas use on future roads, and having more toward the electrification of them.